paweljarosz/defarc/README.md

 	defarc.select_board("proper-name") -- will select and save inside DefArc module a board data for given name
 ```

-## Board Content
+## Board Content:

-### .get_board_name([board])
+### get_board_name([board])
 Returns a board name of selected board data.
-This function returns a proper board name if proper board_id or board_name is provided, otherwise it returns a board name of saved/selected board_table.
+This function returns a proper board name if proper board_id or board_name is provided, otherwise it returns a board name of selected board_table.

 * **PARAMETER:** `board` (string, optional) - an id or name of a board from Arcweave JSON or Lua table with board data (board_table)
 * **RETURNS:** `board_table` (table) - a table with data regarding selected board